gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **CLI Arg**: `--terragrunt-include-module-prefix`<br/>
 **Environment Variable**: `TERRAGRUNT_INCLUDE_MODULE_PREFIX` (set to `true`)<br/>

-When this flag is set output from Terraform sub-commands is prefixed with module path.
+When this flag is set output from OpenTofu/Terraform sub-commands is prefixed with module path.

 ### terragrunt-fail-on-state-bucket-creation